architecture-building-systems/CityEnergyAnalyst/docs/schemas-yml.rst

 File type
 +++++++++

-*file_type* affects how CEA parses the information found in the *schema* property.
+``file_type`` affects how CEA parses the information found in the ``schema`` property.

-This is because some file types would contain more than one table in them e.g. excel files usually contain multiple tables depending on the number of sheets that it has while .csv/.dbf files usually only contain one table.
+This is because some file types contain more than one table in them. e.g. excel files usually contain multiple tables depending on the number of sheets that it has while .csv/.dbf files usually only contain one table.

-To workaround this, the level of keys found in schema would be different based on its type, where the table name for multiple table type files would encapsulate each *schema* properties as found in single table type files.
+To workaround this, the level of keys found in ``schema`` is be different based on its type, where the table name for multiple table type files encapsulate each ``schema`` properties as found in single table type files.

 e.g. single table type files